-Nicetas the Byzantine has translated in his own way some verses of the Quran, also criticizing under the patronage of the ruler without any obstacles.
-It can be seen from the topics that were put forward for discussion in the works of Damaskinus, يوحنا الدمشقى, Abu Qurrah , and others that there were no barriers to the religious dialogue.
+Nicetas the Byzantine has translated in his own way some verses of the Quran, also criticizing the Quran.

+But what is important in this matter is that the dialogue was taking place, as is clear, in the Caliph's palace and under his care.
+This indicates that the religious dialogue was taking place under the patronage of the ruler without any obstacles.
+It can be seen from the topics that were put forward for discussion in the works of Damaskinus, Abu Qurrah; and others that there were no barriers to the religious dialogue.
 Rather, topics related to the dimension of religious belief were also being discussed.